-Cutovers to new CEI data sets will occur only on hour boundaries except for the first CEI data set of a new CEI data set gequence propagation.
+Cutovers to new CEI data sets will occur only on hour boundaries except for the first CEI data set of a new CEI data set genere propagation.
 The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the hour and therefore may be transmitted by the SV for less than one hour.
 During short-term operations, cutover to 4-hour sets and subsequent cutovers to succeeding 4-hour CEI data sets will always occur modulo 4 hours relative to end/start of week.
 Cutover from 4-hour CEI data sets to 6-hour CEI data sets shall occur modulo 12 hours relative to end/start of week.

-Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the hourtwo hours and therefore may be transmitted by the SV for less than onetwo hourhours.
-Upon Duringtransition to short-term operations, cutover-to 4-hour sets and subsequent cutovers to from succeedingthese 42-hour CEI data sets will always occur modulo 4 hours relative to end/start of week.
-Cutover from 4-hour CEIsets data and setssubsequent cutovers to 6succeeding 4-hour CEI data sets shall occur modulo 124 hours relative to end/start of week.
+Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.- The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the hourtwo hours and therefore may be transmitted by the SV for less than onetwo hourhours.
+Upon Duringtransition to short-term operations, cutover tofrom 4these 2-hour sets andCEI subsequentdata cutoverssets to succeeding 4-hour CEI data sets will always occur modulo 4 and hourssubsequent relative cutovers to end/start of week.
+Cutover from succeeding 4-hour CEI data sets to 6-hour CEI data sets shall occur modulo 124 hours relative to end/start of week.

 Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
 The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the two hours and therefore may be transmitted by the SV for less than two hours.
-Upon transition to short-term operations, cutover from these 2-hour CEI data sets to 4-hour sets and subsequent cutovers to succeeding 4-hour CEI data sets shall occur modulo 4 hours relative to end/start of week.
+Upon transition to short-term operations, cutover from these 2-hour CEI data sets to 4-hour CEI data sets and subsequent cutovers to succeeding 4-hour CEI data sets shall occur modulo 4 hours relative to end/start of week.

 All legacy CEI data set cutovers nominally occur on "even" hour boundaries, following RFC-395's deletion of Autonav.
+CRM #210 8/26/2021 Corrected accidental elimination of "CEI data" in one spot.
+(T. Anthony)